 Do you feel secure shopping online with Walmart and Walmart Marketplace?
 Most people don't think twice about shopping at the world’s largest retailer and one of the most valuable brands across the globe.
 No matter which e-commerce site you frequent, large or small, online scammers will use any opportunity available to attempt to steal your financial information or your identity.

 How do you keep safe as technology changes?
 By keeping yourself informed.
-We have detailed some of 2023’s most common Walmart scams that occur on Walmart.com and Walmart’s Marketplace so you can stay aware of them while shopping safely with the popular retailer.
+We have detailed some of 2023’s most common Walmart scams that occur on Walmart.com and Walmart’s Marketplace so you can stay aware of them and tips for avoiding these scams like verifying the websites you visit and email addresses you contact, investing in the best antivirus, avoiding pop-up ads, and more.

 6 common Walmart scams